Sureshpatil4348/Fxlabs.ai_Back_end/REARCHITECTING.md

 5) Deprecation window: Emit a one‑line deprecation notice to v1 clients in the greeting (`note: "deprecated; use /market-v2"`).
 Announce removal date.
 6) Removal: After adoption ≥ 100%, delete `/ws/ticks` and `/ws/market` routes and related legacy glue.

-Breaking Changes vs v1 (none required)
-- Message envelope and OHLC payloads remain identical; v2 only adds new type `indicator_update`.
-- Clients not using new types are unaffected beyond the path change.
+Breaking Changes vs v1: legacy endpoints are removed; use `/market-v2` exclusively.
+Message envelope remains stable; v2 adds `indicator_update` and does not stream OHLC to clients.

 Operational Notes
 - Use sensible code defaults for polling cadence and indicator streaming during initial rollout.